AdvanceTechMedia/AdvanceTechPodcast/content/events.md

 <h3>Vancouver Event Driven Meetup</h3>

-The **[Vancouver Event Driven Meetup](http://meetu.ps/c/2rhWY/fmybv/f)**, partnered with the Seattle, Boston, London (UK) groups is a meetup for anyone interested in learning, sharing experiences and expertise around the design, development, deployment and monitoring of event oriented architectures for distributed systems.
-We show you how to unlock the power of the CQRS and Event Sourcing patterns and apply these to cloud strategies such as Serverless, microservices and other event oriented approaches.
+The **[Vancouver Event Driven Meetup](http://meetu.ps/c/2rhWY/fmybv/f)**, partnered with Seattle, Boston, and London (UK) groups is a meetup for anyone interested in learning, sharing experiences and expertise around the design, development, deployment and monitoring of event oriented architectures for distributed systems.
+Learn how to unlock the power of the CQRS and Event Sourcing patterns and apply these to cloud strategies such as Serverless, microservices and other event oriented approaches.
 The meetups will be technical and architectural in nature however all levels are welcome.
-Whether you're a developer, architect, designer, product owner or C-level executive join us to gain hands-on experience designing and building modern information systems.
+Whether you're a developer, architect, designer, product owner or C-level executive join the group to gain hands-on experience designing and building modern information systems.

 <br></br>